IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     <br/>

-    For example, if you want to move the **modresorts-1\_0\_war.ear** application to Open Liberty, the complexity level is Simple, which indicates that the application code does not need to be changed before it can be moved to cloud.
+    For example, if you want to move the **modresorts-1\_0\_war.ear** application to Open Liberty, the complexity level is **Simple**, which indicates that the application code does not need to be changed before it can be moved to Open Liberty.
 The application has no dependency, has two minor level issue and the estimated development effort is zero day because no code change is required.

-    As you can see the default move to cloud environment is **Liberty Runtimes**, however Transformation Advisor can also provide migration options if you want to migrate your application to different target environments as shown below:
+    As you can see the default target environment is **Liberty    Runtimes**, however Transformation Advisor can also provide migration options if you want to migrate your application to different target environments as shown below: